South Macon-Scooba-DeKalb, Mississippi

 The virtual open house is available from December 3, 2020, through January 4, 2021 at tvavirtual.com/DeKalb.

 Property owners and members of the public are invited to submit comments and questions about this proposed transmission project through January 4, 2021.

-The project is expected to be in service in spring 2026.
-Construction is scheduled to begin in fall 2022.
+The project is expected to be in service in winter 2027-2028.
+Construction is scheduled to begin in summer 2026.
 (Dates are subject to change.
 During projects of this magnitude, unexpected issues may arise, resulting in the need to adjust the schedule.)